skybluewill/HelloWord/readme.txt

 It is my first github.
-Welcome to my first Repository
+Welcome to my first Repository.
+How to study use git?